lizardfs/documentation/source/devguide/documentation.rst

 The best way to get the documentation formatting-tools up and running is:

+ * apt-get install pandoc pandoc-data
  * apt-get install python-pip
  * pip install Sphinx

 This should be enough to build the html-documentation.
-If you want pdf also you will need texlive/pdflatex - caution, that one is really a *large* set of software.
+If you want pdf as well you will need texlive/pdflatex - caution, that one is really a *large* set of software.

-.. todo:: describe the installation of pandoc for deb8

 Mac/OS X